jeffgbutler/TanzuInTheHomelab/tkgs-vds/README.md

 ### Configuration Step 1: AVI and WCP

-1. Arcas can create configurations for several different types of vSphere installs.
+1. SIVT can create configurations for several different types of vSphere installs.
 These instructions are based on Deploying "Tanzu on VMware vSphere with DVS"
 1. Start the wizard for "Tanzu on VMware vSphere with DVS"
 1. Select Deployment type "Enable Workload Control Plane", then select "Configure and Generate JSON"